 Hey, Celestial.

-Oh, girlo did we first start When have I heard that?
+Aw, girl.
+When did we first start that?

 Playing at the beach one day, when they were ten years old, they heard a man call out "Hey, Celestial" to a young woman in a red sun-back dress.
-His voice bes amused admiration in it, and a touch of envy.
-The woman doesn't look around to see who calls her; her profile is etched against the seascape; her head held high.
-She turns instead to look at them.
-Her face is cut from jew to ear.
-A fine scar line a pencil mark an eraser could turn into a flawless face.
-Her eyes locking theirs are cold and scarey.
-Until she winks at them, causing their toes to clench and curl with happiness.
-Later they ask May who she is, this Celestial.
-May says "Stay as far away from her as you can.
-Cross the road when you see her coming your way."
-They ask why and May answers "Because there is nothing a sporting woman won't do."
+His voice had amused admiration in it, and a touch of envy.
+The woman didn't look around to see who called her.
+Her profile was etched against the seascape; her head held high.
+She turned instead to look at them.
+Her face was cut from cheek to ear.
+A fine sear line a pencil mark an eraser could turn into a flawless face.
+Her eyes locking theirs were cold and scarey, Until she winked at them, causing their toes to clench and curl with happiness.
+Later they asked May who she is, this Celestial.
+"Stay as far away from her as you can," May said.
+"Cross the road when you see her coming your way."
+They asked why and May answered "Because there is nothing a sporting woman won't do."